-The IRQL Not Less or Equal message is a type of blue screen of death error (Stop Error).
-It causes your computer to randomly enter a “blue screen,” which displays the error message on it.
+The IRQL Not Less or Equal message is a blue screen of death error (Stop Error).
+It causes your computer to randomly enter a “blue screen,” which displays the error message.
 One of the main problems with this type of error is there are usually no signs or warnings as to when it will happen.

-Now, there are several causes of this error like corrupted system files, incompatible device drivers, faulty hardware, or incorrect installation of software.
+Several causes of this error include corrupted system files, incompatible device drivers, faulty hardware, or incorrect software installation.
 Lucky for you, this kind of error is manageable and easy to fix with just a few tweaks.

 Method 1: Check for Windows Updates

-The first thing that you can do to try to fix the blue screen of death error message on your computer is to check for a Windows update.
-Your current version of Windows may have an existing bug, which causes this error.
+The first thing you can do to try to fix the blue screen of death error message on your computer is to check for an update.
+Your current version of Windows may have an existing bug that causes this error.

-Side note: Sometimes you might want to prevent windows from updating as a new update could be the cause for your Stop Error message.
+Side note: Sometimes, you might want to prevent Windows from updating as a new update could be the cause for your Stop Error.

-To check for a Windows update, follow the steps below to guide you through the process.
+To check for an update, follow the steps below to guide you through the process.

 Step 1.
-Press on the Windows button located at the lower left corner of your screen to open the Start menu.
+Press the Windows button at the lower-left corner of your screen to open the Start menu.